Comprehensive Health Options through Innovative Community Engagement (CHOICE)

 All three countries have restrictive abortion laws that limit women and girls' bodily autonomy and put them at high risk of unsafe abortions.
 Unsafe abortions account for:

-- 18% of all maternal deaths in Malawi
+- 7% of maternal deaths in Malawi

-- 30% of maternal deaths in Zambia and Zimbabwe
+- 30% of maternal deaths in Zambia

 The Partners